ChidiNdego/Azureml-optimize-a-pipeline-starter-files/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-This project is part of the Udacity Azure ML Nanodegree: the first of three projects.
+This is the first of three projects required for the fulfilment of the Microsoft Azure Machine Learning Nanodegree program with Udacity.

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 Click [here](https://docs.microsoft.com/en-us/azure/machine-learning/) for more information on Azure ML.

 ## Summary
 This dataset contains data from a direct marketing campaign through phone calls of a Portuguese banking institution.
 The classification goal is to predict if a client will subscribe to one of the bank's product, bank term deposit, represented by the variable, y.

-At pristine state, the dataset contains 20 different predictor variable and 32950 rows representing different customers with 3,692 subscribing to the bank's product and 29,258 negative classes.
+At pristine state, the dataset contains `20` different predictor variables and `32,950` rows representing different customers with `3,692` subscribing to the bank's product and `29,258` negative classes.

 Click [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing) for detailed information about the dataset.

 Click [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) to download the dataset.

-The best model optimizer was the AutoML with an accuracy of 0.9162.
-The Hyperdrive experiment faired really well but a little lower at 0.9091 model accuracy.
+The best model optimizer was the AutoML with an accuracy of `91.62%`.
+The Hyperdrive experiment faired pretty well but a little lower at `90.91%` model accuracy.

 ## Scikit-learn Pipeline
 To use Hyperdrive, one must have a custom-coded ML model.
 Otherwise, hyperdrive won't know what model to optimize the parameters for.
 SKLearn's standard logistic regression algorithm was used for this binary classification problem.
 Azure ML SDK and hyperdrive package helped to choose optimal adjustable parameters for model training.